epfl-dcsl/miralis-sosp25-artifact/README.md

     1. Install Rust (see the [instructions](https://rust-lang.org/tools/install)).
     2. Install [Just](https://github.com/casey/just) (can be installed with `cargo install just`).
     3. Install `qemu-system-riscv64`.
 On Ubuntu: `sudo apt install qemu-system-riscv64`.

+    > [!WARNING]
+    > A subtle bug has been introduced in recent QEMU versions (after 9.2) which causes Miralis to mis-behave.
+We [reported the bug](https://gitlab.com/qemu-project/qemu/-/issues/3020), which was confirmed by the developer.
+The patch will be back-ported to all maintained QEMU versions, but some package managers such as Homebrew might provide a `qemu-system-riscv64` version with the bug.
+    > If the Miralis fails with a panic, we recommend using `qemu-system-riscv64` version 9.2.0, which is the latest good version.

     Then in the `miralis` folder: